Issy-Dee/PowerShell-VM-Orchestrator/README.md

 - Access to Azure Cloud Shell.

 ### How It Works in Practice
-- Sets the context to the correct Azure subscription and resource group.
+- Sets the context to the correct Azure subscription.
 - Filters out non-running or non-Windows VMs.
 - Runs a PowerShell script (script.ps1) on all filtered VMs concurrently using Invoke-AzVMRunCommand.
 - Outputs the results for each VM with its name and the script output message.